Welcome to the Millyard Museum!

 The museum is closed on some national holidays.
 Notice will be posted below regarding any planned closings.
 Please call (603) 622-7531 if you have any questions.

 The Millyard Museum is located in Mill #3 in the historic Amoskeag Millyard.
 There are entrances on both Commercial Street and Bedford Street.
 Take I-93 to I-293.
-Take Exit 5, Granite Street and Downtown, off of 293.
-Go right on Granite Street to the 1st set of lights and take a left onto Commercial Street.
+From 293 North, take Exit 5 (Granite Street and Downtown).
+Turn right on Granite Street to the 1st set of lights and take a left onto Commercial Street.
 Mill #3 is on the right hand side about a block down, just past the intersection with Pleasant Street.
 The Millyard Museum is on the first floor, south end of the building.

 Free parking is available in the lots adjacent to the building in the front (200 Bedford Street) and rear (Commercial Street) sides of the building.
 On street metered parking is also available on the streets surrounding the building.